raspberrypilearning/physical-computing-guide/pull_up_down.md

   `nano pulldown.py`

 1. Find the `GPIO.setup` line and change the last parameter from `GPIO.PUD_UP` to `GPIO.PUD_DOWN`.
-This sets the internal pull down resistor on GPIO 4 so that it will always read LOW.
+This sets the internal pull down resistor on GPIO 4 so that it will read `LOW` unless its connected to 3.3 volts.
 For example:

   `GPIO.setup(pin, GPIO.IN, GPIO.PUD_DOWN)`